-After being suspended on three occasions and committing a fourth such offense, a student may be recommended for expulsion from school until the beginning of the next regular school session, subject to the review and approval of the superintendent.
+After being suspended out of school on three occasions, committing a fourth such offense, and serving at least one in school suspension, a student may be recommended for expulsion from school until the beginning of the next regular school session, subject to the review and approval of the superintendent.
 Severe or violent misconduct may result in an expulsion recommendation at any time.
 Refer to parish policy for full details regarding expulsions.